Peter Sillett

 Richard Peter Tudor Sillett (1 February 1933 – 13 March 1998) was an English footballer.
 He played for Chelsea and Southampton as a right-back, and made three appearances for England.
 He was the older brother of John Sillett, who managed Coventry City to FA Cup success in 1987.
 Sir Stanley Matthews once said that Sillett was the best full-back he ever played against.

 Club career

 Southampton

 Peter was the son of Charlie Sillett (who was a full-back with Southampton from 1931 to 1938) and inherited his father's skills.
 He joined the Saints in January 1949 and soon afterwards gained England Youth recognition.

-Extremely well-built, weighing over 13 stone when only 18, Sillett matured quickly into a full-back of some distinction.
+Weighing over 13 stone when only 18, Sillett matured quickly into a full-back of some distinction.

 Southampton were facing mounting debts and, with this fact known to many of the country's top clubs, Sillett, together with his younger brother John, was "induced" to join Ted Drake's Chelsea, for a fee of £12,000.

 In his two seasons at The Dell, he made 65 appearances in all competitions and scored four goals.